unicode-org/message-format-wg/spec/formatting.md

     > when * {The value is not one.}
     > ```

-  - **Reserved Syntax errors** occur when an expression uses syntax reserved for future standardization, or for private implementation use that is not supported by the current implementation.
+  - **Unsupported Expression errors** occur when an expression uses syntax reserved for future standardization, or for private implementation use that is not supported by the current implementation.

     > For example, attempting to format this message
-    > would always result in an Reserved Syntax error:
+    > would always result in an Unsupported Expression error:
     >
     > ```
     > {The value is {@horse}.}
     > ```
     >
-    > Attempting to format this message would result in an Reserved Syntax error
+    > Attempting to format this message would result in an Unsupported Expression error
     > if done within a context that does not support the `^` private use sigil:
     >
     > ```